pranavwadekar98/grep_in_go/README.md

 2. For this input would be a file which would be in the current directory
 3. It will read the file divide the content and call different concurrent processes.
 4. This approach would be faster than the naive one.
+5. Only .txt files will get consider

 Test Cases:
 1. throw err if file does not exists, does not have permission
 2. print null if word does not matches
 3. print all words from file which matches

+I/O:
+I - "some_text.txt" (Expecting in the current directory) O - ["Ppranavisokokatwork" "pranavwadekar"]

 For main.go